mhooten/mhooten.github.io/_pages/about.md

 **Recent Publications:**

-* New paper accepted in MEE:
+* New paper published in MEE:

 Van Ee, J.J., Y. Kanno, X. Lu, J.M.
 Rash, and M.B.
 Hooten.
-(In Press).
+(2026).
 Geometric overdispersion facilitates the integration of ecological data.
-Methods in Ecology and Evolution.
+Methods in Ecology and Evolution, 17: 2104-2122.

 * New paper accepted in Landscape Ecology: